-To mitigate the impact of unforeseen operational risk events, the Bank has on-going and actively managed Business Continuity Management (BCM) programme for its major critical business operations and activities at the Head Office, data centre, and branches' locations.
-The BCM programme is subject to regular testing to ensure efficacy, reliability and functionality, and come under the responsibility of the Group Business Continuity Management Department.
+To mitigate the impact of unforeseen operational risk events, the Group has on-going and actively managed Business Continuity Management (BCM) programme for RHB Banking Group.
+The BCM programme is subject to regular review and testing including continuous enhancement initiatives to ensure efficacy, reliability and functionality, and with coordination and oversight responsibility of the Group Business Continuity Management Department.

 The Board of Directors has an oversight function through the Board Risk Committee (BRC) and GCRC.
-The Group Business Continuity Committee, which reports to the GCRC is the committee that oversees the Bank's business continuity framework, policies, budget and plans.
+The Group Business Continuity Committee, which reports to GCRC, is the committee that oversees the Group's business continuity framework, policies, budget and plans.